algoseekgit/algoseek-connector/docs/tutorials/datasets.rst

     ALGOSEEK_ARDADB_PORT
         The port used in the connection.
 If not set, port 8123 is used.
     ALGOSEEK_ARDADB_USERNAME
-        The username to log in to the DB.
+        The username for DB login.
     ALGOSEEK_ARDADB_PASSWORD
         The ArdaDB user' password.
     ALGOSEEK_AWS_PROFILE